vg4r/article-grabber/README.md

 > ### Option configuration instructions

- Place src/main/resources/config/application.properties to the same directory, and configure application properties as :
+ Place src/main/resources/config/application.properties to the same directory, and override configurations in application properties as :
  ```
  app.data.source.url - The url for http source
  app.scheduler.fixed-delay - Delay in milliseconds that sheduler should run